smartlook/smartlook.github.io/_docs/sdk/react-native.md

 #### Manual iOS framework linking

-The native `Smartlook.framework` is no longer part of the installed bridge wrapper.
+The native `Smartlook.framework` is no longer part of the installed bridge.

 If you need it for creating your own bridge, or if the traditional `react-native link` works for you, [download the latest version here](https://smartlook.github.io/docs/sdk/ios/#manual-installation) and add it manually to your iOS Xcode project.

-The RN bridge files that proxy the native SDK into React Native and the native framework header files are still distributed as part of the installed wrapper.
+The RN bridge files that proxy the native SDK into React Native and the native framework header files are still distributed as part of the installed bridge.

 Please note that `react-native link` may or may not work depending on many factors like React Native version etc. and may require some additional Xcode project tweaking which depends on your particular toolchain setup.